 As you step through narrow ice caverns, a blue glow emanating from the icy depths, you’ll feel like you’re on an expedition in the Arctic.
 The photo ops will be out of this world.

 Franz Josef Glacier

-For those who are seeking the beauty of the glacier at a slower speed, why not try the two hour Guided Glacier Walk?
+For those seeking the beauty of the glacier at a slower speed, try the two hour Guided Glacier Walk.
 You’ll take a flight up to the top of the glacier and get to see the beauty of the surrounding mountains as the guide lets you explore the awe-inspiring formations.

 Whether you want to take a heli flight to the top of the glacier and walk around, or just want to see where the glacier runs into the waters below, there are glacier experiences fit for every person’s adventure level.
 Don’t miss out on this gorgeous sight you can only see in New Zealand.

 If you are ready to start planning your glacier exploration, call us Toll Free 888-359-2877 (Mon-Fri 8:30am – 5:00pm Central US).